Paper Cone Tree

-paper cone Christmas trees
+paper cone trees

 • cardboard tube, from the center of a wrapping paper roll; or use a paper towel tube for a shorter tree